luisdiaz1997/BiomedicalNN/README.md

-install anaconda 3 in your system https://www.anaconda.com/products/individual
+Install anaconda 3 in your system https://www.anaconda.com/products/individual

 --Then create new environment